kopp/minipython/docs/tutorials/storage.rst

         # Do stuff with some_object in this block of code
         # associated with the with statement.

-    # When the block is finished then MicroPython
+    # When the block is finished then MiniPython
     # automatically closes the file for you.

 Just like a paper file, a digital file is opened for two reasons: to read its